Five Steps to a More Valuable Business: Building, Harvesting and Managing Wealth

 Managing value is the last stage, but not because it comes at the end after you harvest.
 It’s last because it represents full maturity.

-For more information, read part one of the Five Stages of Building Value: Identifying and Protecting Value, or learn more about our Exit Planning Services.
-Contact an Anders advisor to learn how to implement a successful exit strategy for you and your business.
+For more information, read part one of the Five Stages of Building Value: Identifying and Protecting Value, or learn more about our Business Transition Planning Services.
+Contact an Anders advisor to learn how to implement a successful business transition planning strategy for you and your business.

 For additional reading, check out Chris Snider’s book, Walking to Destiny – 11 Actions an Owner Must Take to Rapidly Grow Value and Unlock Wealth.